Five minutes and a panini press is all you need to turn your smoked salmon sandwich into a gourmet meal.

 Getting a panini press was one of the best ideas I had in all of 2015.
 If you don’t have one of these kitchen tools I urge you to get one, it’s one of the best ever invented.
-Being able to transform any regular sandwich into a hot and delicious meal within minutes and with almost zero cleanup is close to magical and has revolutionized our lunches.
-(Dan and I both work from home so we each make our lunch in our kitchen every day).
+Being able to transform any regular sandwich into a hot and delicious meal within minutes and with almost zero cleanup is close to magical and has revolutionized my lunches.

-We have already stuffed just about anything we could think of between the two hot plates and one of our current favorites is this smoked salmon panini with lemon dill mayonnaise.
+I have already stuffed just about anything I could think of between the two hot plates and one of my current favorites is this smoked salmon panini with lemon dill mayonnaise.
 Now this sandwich is a bit of a special case because it is delicate (you don’t want the mayo to be squirting out all over the place) and because it tastes best just warm but not hot.
 So what I do is I press it very lightly, just enough to grill the bread and warm the stuffing just a tad.

 The star of this recipe is the lemon dill mayonnaise; it’s tangy, dilly and slightly peppery from the freshly cracked black pepper I mix in (the pepper is a very important component, don’t be tempted to skip it).
 The mayo complements the smoked salmon perfectly and really elevates the panini from good to great.
 If you don’t have a panini press you can make this recipe just as a sandwich of course but it’s definitely better pressed.